-Associate in Science degrees are designed to prepare science and engineering majors for transfer to a four-year school with standing as a junior.
-All of our Associate of Science degrees adhere to guidelines developed under the guidance of the Washington State Board of Community and Technical Colleges.
-Most coursework is in mathematics, science, and engineering but the curriculum also includes additional general education requirements.
+Associate in Science-Transfer degrees is designed to prepare science and engineering majors for transfer to a four-year school with standing as a junior.
+All of our Associate in Science-Transfer degrees adhere to guidelines developed under the guidance of the Washington State Board of Community and Technical Colleges.
+Most coursework is in mathematics, science, and engineering, but the curriculum also includes general education requirements.

 Direct Transfer Agreement

 The Direct Transfer Agreement (DTA) associate degree is designed to transfer to most Bachelor of Arts degrees at all four-year colleges and universities in Washington state.
 Students who complete this path and are accepted at a four-year university will be ready for their junior year at all public and participating private colleges in Washington state.

 …completion of lower division general education requirements; the opportunity to explore areas of study with up to 30 credits of elective courses; and the opportunity to complete prerequisites for a future major.

 Major Related Program (MRP) pathways are transferred associate pathways outlining the appropriate courses in order for students to be well prepared to enter a major upon transfer – Major Related Program (MRP) pathways follow one of the two Washington statewide transfer agreements – the Associate in Arts DTA format or the Associate in Science-Transfer (AS-T) format.

 Associate in Applied Science-Transfer Degrees